junxit/us-congress-bills-115/metadata.md

 - 2018-03-12 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 342.
 - 2018-03-22 — Passed Senate with an amendment by Unanimous Consent. (consideration: CR S1975-1977; text of measure as reported in Senate: CR S1975-1977)
 - 2018-03-22 — Passed/agreed to in Senate: Passed Senate with an amendment by Unanimous Consent.(consideration: CR S1975-1977; text of measure as reported in Senate: CR S1975-1977)
+- 2018-03-23 — Message on Senate action sent to the House.
+- 2018-03-26 — Received in the House.
+- 2018-03-26 — Referred to the House Committee on Energy and Commerce.